LimJunBeom/jayb.github.io/_pages/about.md

 ---

-Hi 👋 I'm Jay !! \
+Hi 👋 I'm Jay !!
-Welcome to my GitHub Blog
+Welcome to my GitHub Blog.

-I want to become a DevOps Engineer 🧑‍💻 . \
+I want to become a DevOps Engineer. 🧑‍💻
-I mainly work on managing servers. \
+I mainly work on managing servers.
-So, I'm familiar with using Linux Commands, and have experience with C programming. \
+So, I'm familiar with using Linux Commands, and have experience with C programming.
-I'm currently studying at Humber College with a major in Computer Systems Technician. \
+I'm currently studying at Humber College with a major in Computer Systems Technician.
 I'm actively looking for opportunities to grow in this field 😄